Oleg Caetani

 Oleg Caetani (born 5 October 1956) is an Italian conductor.

 Life and career

-Born in Lausanne, Caetani studied with Nadia Boulanger.
+Born in Lausanne, Caetani is the son of Igor Markevitch (1912-1983) and Donna Topazia Caetani (1921–1990), Markevitch's second wife and a descendant of a very old aristocratic Roman family that included the early 14th-century Pope Boniface VIII.
+Caetani has chosen to use his mother's family name to continue its lineage.
+Caetani was a pupil of Nadia Boulanger.
 At the Conservatory of Santa Cecilia in Rome, he studied conducting with Franco Ferrara and composition with Irma Ravinale.
 He made his debut at age 17 with a production of Claudio Monteverdi's Il combattimento di Tancredi e Clorinda.
 He then attended the Moscow Conservatory to study conducting with Kirill Kondrashin and musicology with Nadezhda Nikolaeva.
 He graduated from the St Petersburg Conservatory in conducting with Ilya Musin.